Wednesday 25th October – Sunday 29th October 2023

 Will there be a safe space policy?

 Yes.
-The safe space policy will be made available here in advance, emailed round, and will be available at the venue.
+The safe space policy and code of conduct is available here and will be available in printed form at the venue.
 Attendees are required to commit to this policy when completing their ticket order.

 Will there be any quiet spaces or ways to opt out of things?

 You are also not obliged or expected to participate in anything that may be happening.
-You can spend your days reading a book or wandering the local countryside by yourself if you want.
+You can spend your days reading a book, playing a videogame, or wandering the local countryside by yourself if you want.

 We will also have ‘Ghosts’ at the event.
 If you want to be left alone for a bit at any time during the event, pop a sheet over your head like a ghost.
 Attendees will be instructed to ignore ghosts as far as possible.

 You will need to bring your own sheet to become a ghost, or else you can select the ‘Ghost Add-on’ when you buy your ticket(s) and I’ll supply a nice new sheet when you arrive.